-The Email Marketing Summit Australia ended on a high last Friday (6th November).
+The Email Marketing Summit Australia wrapped up Friday, 6th November.
 This year we decided to host our first-ever virtual EMSA and boy did we get a turnout, with a whopping 1000+ registrants.
 The program featured six marketing legends across Australia.

 For those of you who didn’t make it on the day, have no fear!
 Keep scrolling because we’re going to unpack each speaker session to uncover all their top tips and insights.
 Otherwise sign up to watch EMSA On Demand, where you can watch all the session recordings at your own leisure.

 Keynote speaker Kat Warboys from HubSpot, ANZ, kicked off the day by taking a deep dive into creating and implementing a conversational growth strategy.
 Kat revealed that since the pandemic, user-initiated on-site chat has almost doubled.

 If 2020 has taught us anything, it’s that we’re an impatient bunch!
 In fact, 90% of consumers expect an immediate response when it comes to customer service.
 They want you always there, always knowing who they are and always ready to help.
 So how do we meet these ever-rising expectations at scale?

 Kat shared three helpful strategies to creating personal, helpful and authentic conversations through live chat:

 It’s important to stay ahead of the tech curve by building chat into your existing tech stack.
 There are many channels out there to consider, but here’s a couple to get started:

 Kurt Sanders, Director of Strategy at Content Division showed us what groundwork we need to do before we even touch a camera, a computer or the publish button on Tik Tok.